ryan-p-randall/ryan-p-randall.github.io/_pages/colophon.md

 ## Link Conventions

-Whenever possible, I link to [WorldCat](https://www.worldcat.org/) records for books.
-Why not work to make library access a default practice?
+Whenever possible, I link to [Open Library](https://openlibrary.org/about) or [WorldCat](https://www.worldcat.org/) records for books.
+Why not focus on open records and library access?

+Similarly, I tend to link to JSTOR for academic articles.
+If you don't have access through your school or library, you can [create a no-cost personal JSTOR account](https://support.jstor.org/hc/en-us/articles/115004760028-How-to-Register-Get-Free-Access-to-Content) and read up to 100 articles every 30 days without paying anything.

 ## Writing Formats